Post inspired by a conversation with my daughter.

 me

-Only that what you describe isn't monotropism from books; there everything sounds like sense has to be 'understood, motivated and executed in steps'.
+Only what you describe is not monotropism in the version from books; there it all sounds as if meaning had to be 'understood, motivated, and carried out in steps'.

 brain

 Exactly.
-It's a way of filtering the world.
-For me it's simpler: if something has no meaning in my network, it won't move.
-That isn't lack of motivation — it's lack of resonance.
+It is a filter for the world.
+For me it is simpler: if something has no meaning in my network, it will not move.
+That is not lack of motivation — it is lack of resonance.

 me